 - My latest Scientific American article Machines that think for themselves, has been translated into a dozen languages, including Spanish, Italian, Arabic, and Chinese.

-- My online course (MOOC) on machine learning has attracted more than 200,000 participants since its launch as Caltech's first-ever live broadcast of a course.
-Also featured on edX.
+- My online course (MOOC) on machine learning has attracted more than one million views since its launch as Caltech's first-ever live broadcast of a course.
+Also featured on edX (new session).

 Yaser S. Abu-Mostafa is a Professor of Electrical Engineering and Computer Science at the California Institute of Technology.
 His main fields of expertise are machine learning and computational finance.
 He is the author of Amazon's machine learning bestseller Learning from Data.
-His MOOC on machine learning has attracted more than 200,000 participants.
+His MOOC on machine learning has attracted more than one million views.